NajiElKotob/Awesome-Power-BI/README.md

     * “A great lasting story is about everyone or it will not last.
 The strange and foreign is not interesting--only the deeply personal and familiar.” -- John Steinbeck
     * “A story that contrasts the present with the future needs a great deal of trust.” -- Doug Rose
     * “Numbers Don’t Lie, But Charts Do”
+    * “Stories activate the same parts of our brains that are activated when processing real experiences.”

 -----